Explaining God’s ‘being’ and his relationship

 6. EVALUATING BELIEFS

-In the early stages of my own faith journey, as mentioned already, I decided to analyse mysticism for myself.
+In the early stages of my own faith journey, as mentioned already, I decided to investigate mysticism for myself.
 At the time I wanted to evaluate all there was to know about God’s existence.

 6.1 Insight through mysticism